-At the time navigational queries amounted to around 15 % of the searches they received, transactional about 22%, and informational accounted for the final 63%.
-I haven’t seen an update to those percentages since them, and there are other ways to classify queries, but it’s possible that people are performing less navigational queries and more of the other types.
+Simultaneously, navigational queries amounted to around 15 % of the searches they received, transactional about 22%, and informational accounted for the final 63%.
+I haven’t seen an update to those percentages since then, and there are other ways to classify queries, but people may be performing fewer navigational queries and more of the other types.
 Are “navigational” queries the types that we were told would be “noticeably impacted”?

 What’s really interesting about the process described in the patent is that it sets up a framework for assigning quality points to particular pages and sites to be used to determine a quality score for those pages, and those quality scores might potentially influence search results for unrelated queries that might not be navigational in nature.

-It doesn’t cover the wide range of features that might be assessed under the Panda upgrades based upon the questions Google presented to webmasters about how to improve the quality of their pages.
-The Berkeley presentation from John Lamping, around the time that this patent was filed, does tell us that many of those quality features were a concern to Google’s search engineers at the time.
+It doesn’t cover the wide range of features that might be assessed under the Panda upgrades based upon the questions Google presented to webmasters about improving the quality of their pages.
+The Berkeley presentation from John Lamping, around the time, that this patent was filed, tells us that many of those quality features were a concern to Google’s search engineers at the time.

 Did the “quality scores” in this patent lead to the Panda updates?
 Maybe.